 A driver may not see a motorcyclist for a number of reasons.
 If a motorcycle speeds into a car’s blind spot with no warning or speeds through an intersection, then the car may not be responsible for not seeing the motorcycle in time.
 However, if the car acts negligently and winds up hitting the motorcycle because the driver was not paying proper attention to his or her surroundings, then the motorcyclist can sue for damages.
 No matter what the driver’s excuse is, negligence still matters in determining fault during a motorcycle accident.

 Odds are, if you are in a collision with another driver, you may hear the defense that the car did not see you.
 If this is the case, you can still pursue a case against that driver.
 All that matters is whether you can prove that the other driver acted negligently.
-To learn more about fault law in your particular state, you should call and set up a consultation with a lawyer, like a motorcycle accident lawyer in Memphis, TN from Wiseman Bray, PLLC, as soon as possible.
+To learn more about fault law in your particular state, you should call and set up a consultation with a lawyer, like a motorcycle accident lawyer in Memphis, TN from Patterson Bray, as soon as possible.